hellohaptik/docs_haptik/docs/bot-builder/basic/introduction.md

 title: Introduction
 ---

 Welcome to **Conversation Studio**, Haptik's tool for making bots!
 Once you've mastered this tool, you'll be able to build bots with minimal coding.

-You can go through the below introductory video of Conversation Studio to take a birds eye-view of the complete tool.
+You can go through the below introductory video of **Conversation Studio** to take a birds eye-view of the tool.

 [![Menu](assets/CSVideo.png)](https://youtu.be/vEuc4za39hk)

-    Tip: A bot is a program that communicates with you, commonly using a chat or voice interface.

 # Key Concepts

 On **Conversation Studio**, you can create a bot i.e. formulate different conversation flows.
 Instead of creating bots on your own, our Conversation Studio gives you a framework and components to build the bot without much effort.

-## Conversation Design before bot building
+## Conversation Design

 Before you get started with bot building, you need to lay down the conversation design.
 Our objective is not just to make bots, but also to create a robust experience for the end user.
 So, before you go ahead you should be clear on the following aspects: